hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Common Uses:
 - Wires: Utilized in high-speed data and power transmission systems.
 - Slit Bombs: Integrated into some slit bombs, due to it's longer lifespan.
-- Heat Shields: High melting temperature allows it to protect a spacecraft constantly exposed to flames.
+- Heat Shields: High melting temperature allows it to protect a spacecraft constantly exposed to extreme heat.
 - Gears: Employed in sophisticated machinery where strength and precision are required for operational efficiency.
 - Hinges: Crafted for robust movable parts in various applications, where durability is critical.

-### Pakira (U) Pack-eer-ahh
+### Pakira (U) Pack-ear-ahh

 Pakira is recognized for its affordability and malleability, making it a popular choice in bulk production.
-However, it is important to note that Pakira is highly reactive to both fire and water, necessitating careful handling and storage to prevent deterioration.
+However, it is important to note that pakira is highly reactive to both fire and water, necessitating careful handling and storage to prevent deterioration.
 Most of the ships manufactured within the Rescueland Empire are constructed from a particularly tough isotope of this metal.

-Despite its reactivity, when properly alloyed or coated, Pakira can serve functional purposes while maintaining structural integrity, particularly in maritime and atmospheric applications.
+Despite its reactivity, when properly alloyed or coated, pakira can serve functional purposes while maintaining structural integrity, particularly in maritime and atmospheric applications.

 #### Common Uses:
 - Main Frame of Ships: Acts as the foundational material, giving ships their primary structure and form.